 For almost two thousand years Jerusalem has had to grapple with a fundamental question: who does the city belong to?
 Some, including, naturally, its present government, maintain that it belongs to the Jews, others that it belongs to the Palestinians or the international community of Muslims.
 The Crusaders believed that it belonged to Christendom.
 No other city on earth has been the subject of such prolonged dispute.
 Perhaps the question remains unresolved because none of these answers is right?

-Ownership is contested, because whenever Jerusalem has changed hands, occupation has been by force rather than by right.
-The displaced feel resentment, having lived there for generations and established their entitlement long before the immigrants ousted them from their homes.
+Ownership is contested because, whenever Jerusalem has changed hands, occupation has been by force rather than by right.
+The displaced feel resentment, having lived there for generations, long before the immigrants ousted them from their homes.
 On the other hand, the displaced themselves – considered as a racial group – were not the first to live there.
-If in the absence of an accepted sovereign authority the question of ownership cannot be decided by title deeds, it becomes an argument about history and divine will.
+In the absence of an accepted sovereign authority, ownership cannot be decided by title deeds; it has become an argument about history and divine will.

-The oldest archaeological remains of Jerusalem are associated with pottery dating to the Chalcolithic Age, in the 4th millennium.
-This is not to say that the city proper, as a permanent walled settlement, went back to that time.
-Much later, the name Rusalimum is attested on an Egyptian doll dating to Egypt’s 12th Dynasty: the doll was smashed after receiving the inscription in the hope that, with the appropriate incantation, the city itself would be smashed.
+The oldest archaeological remains in Jerusalem date to the Chalcolithic Age, in the 4th millennium.
+When a city, a permanent walled settlement, was built there is not known.
+Much later, the name Rusalimum is attested on an Egyptian doll dating to Egypt’s 12th Dynasty: after being so inscribed the doll was smashed in the hope that, with the appropriate incantation, the city itself would be smashed.
 The 12th Dynasty was about the time of Joseph, great-grandson of Abraham.

 In 63 BC Judaea became a protectorate of Rome.
 While the Jews were still allowed their own kings, they were no longer their own masters and they had to pay Rome tribute.
-They yearned for a Saviour who would restore the nation’s sovereignty, not one who, as with the sacrificial system of the Temple itself, made the problem of sin his first priority.
-Some recognised their Messiah, most did not.
+They yearned for a Saviour who would restore the nation’s sovereignty.
+Some hoped that a man called Yeshua (Jesus), would be such a king: he was descended from David and appeared to have the anointing of God.
+But he made the problem of sin his first priority.
+He suggested that his own body was a temple that would replace the temple built of stone.
+Some recognised him as their Messiah, most did not.
+They had him executed.
 In AD 70, following another revolt and a seven-month siege, Jerusalem was sacked, the national temple demolished, and the few survivors sold into slavery and exiled.
 More than a million lost their lives.

 It was the fulfilment of God’s wrath on the Jews.
 Many of them were themselves crucified.
 From henceforth, Jerusalem was ruled by, and mostly populated by, peoples of Gentile origin – whether pagan, Muslim or Christian.

-In AD 395 the Roman Empire split into a western block centred on Rome and an eastern block centred on Constantinople (or Byzantium, as it was later known).
+In AD 395 the Roman Empire split into a western block centred on Rome and an eastern block centred on Constantinople (later known as Byzantium).
 From then on Jerusalem was part of the eastern block.
 In 637 it was conquered by Arab armies united by the new religion of Islam.
 With Arabia under their control, they went on to conquer, within five years, the entire Middle East, from Egypt to Mesopotamia.
-The iconic ‘Dome of the Rock’, erected on the site of the former Jewish Temple and possibly on the very rock that Araunah used as a threshing floor, was completed in 691.
+The iconic ‘Dome of the Rock’, erected on the site of the former Jewish Temple and possibly the very rock that Araunah used as a threshing floor, was completed in 691.
 The Al-Aqsa mosque, completed in 709, provided a place for the worship of Allah on the precinct opposite.
 Nothing more forcefully concretised the claim that Jerusalem now belonged to Muslims.

 In the 8th to 11th centuries the Muslim empire looked to expand still further, with attacks on Spain, France, Constantinople and Central Asia.
-It also underwent a number of dynastic upheavals, as the Umayyad caliphs were replaced by the Abassids, the Abassids by the Fatimids in the south and Seljuks in the north.
-From their base in Anatolia (Turkey) the Seljuks created an empire extending all the way to Hindu Kush.
+It also underwent a number of dynastic upheavals, as the Umayyad caliphs were replaced by the Abassids, and the Abassids by the Fatimids in the south and Seljuks in the north.
+From their base in Anatolia (Turkey) the Seljuks created an empire stretching all the way to Hindu Kush.
 Much diminished and fearful for its survival, the Byzantine empire besought the Pope for military help.
 Eventually a Crusade was mounted to drive the infidels out of the Holy Land.
-There were several such crusades, the most successful, and bloody, being the first, as a result of which Jerusalem in 1099 came under European rule.
+There were several such crusades, the most successful and bloody being the first, as a result of which Jerusalem in 1099 came under European rule.
 Nearly all its inhabitants, tens of thousands, were massacred.
 In the following century Saladin reunited the empires of Egypt and Syria and founded the Ayyubid dynasty, retaking the city for Islam in 1187.
-He showed more mercy to the inhabitants than the Crusaders had done, and the new settlers included a number of Jews.
+He showed more mercy to the inhabitants than the Crusaders had done.
+The new settlers included a number of Jews.

 In 1219 Jerusalem’s walls, only recently rebuilt, were destroyed, in order to render the city indefensible should the Crusaders recapture it.
 The city was to remain unwalled for over three hundred years, when the present walls were built.
 From 1250 Jerusalem was ruled by the Egyptians.

 In 1453 Ottoman Turkey captured Constantinople, so that this last remnant of the Byzantine Empire became the beginnings of the Ottoman.
 At its maximum extent, the Ottoman Empire encompassed the coastlands of North Africa, the coastlands of Eastern Europe, the whole of Turkey, Mesopotamia and most of Persia.
-In 1517 Jerusalem was taken into its embrace.
+In 1517 Jerusalem also submitted.
 It remained in Muslim hands – though a small Jewish community was also allowed to live there – until 1917.
 At that time Europe was mired in war, the Ottomans siding with Germany and Austria-Hungary.
 On 9 December 1917 the British Army captured Jerusalem.

 Jesus instructed his disciples: “Do not make any oath, either by heaven, for it is the throne of God, or by earth, for it is his footstool, or by Jerusalem, for it is the city of the Great King.”
 The Great King was God himself (Ps 48), and the city belonged to him.
 He would one day reign from Jerusalem over all the nations of the earth.